China loosens COVID rules in major policy shift

 But NHC spokesperson Mi Feng told a news conference any changes to measures regarding travel would be “gradual”.

-The policy change came after President Xi Jinping, who regards China’s relentless fight against COVID-19 as one of his main achievements, chaired a meeting of the Communist Party’s Politburo on Tuesday.
+The policy change came after Mr Xi, who regards China’s relentless fight against COVID as one of his main achievements, chaired a meeting of the Communist Party’s Politburo on Tuesday.

 Major cities gripped by protests last month